 Before buying hemp seeds in Louisiana, one must first submit a Seed Acquisition Request Form.
-The form must accompany a Certificate of Analysis from the seed vendor proving that the parent is compliant with local hemp laws.
+The form must accompany a Certificate of Analysis from the seed vendor proving that the parent complies with local hemp laws.
 The state requests at least two weeks to process the Seed Acquisition Request form.
 Buying hemp seeds before receiving LDAF approval is prohibited.

 Louisiana Hemp Sampling and Testing

 Participants in Louisiana’s hemp program must agree to random crop sampling to determine compliance.
-They will have unrestricted access during regular business hours during which to inspect seeds, plants, and plant parts.
+They will have unrestricted access during regular business hours to inspect seeds, plants, and plant parts.
 The licensee is not responsible for any fees associated with investigation testing.

 After receiving the report, the LDAF will attempt to contact the licensee to schedule a date and time for sampling.
-The licensee or designated party must be present during the sampling process.
+The licensee or designated responsible party must be present during the sampling process.
 The LDAF will collect a representative sample from each plot or greenhouse to test for THC content.
-The Department or approved third-party facility will then test the samples using Liquid Chromatography with Ultraviolet Detection (LC-UV) to determine its post-decarboxylation THC content.
+The Department or approved third-party facility will then test the samples using Liquid Chromatography with Ultraviolet Detection (LC-UV) to determine their post-decarboxylation THC content.

 Hemp Pesticide Law